 August 6, 2018: United States District Judge Colleen Kollar-Kotelly denies Trump administration motions to dismiss Doe v.
 Trump and to dissolve the preliminary injunction preventing the ban from going into effect.

-October 29, 2018: A wide array of former military leaders, veterans’ and civil rights organizations, women’s groups, military scholars and historians, and states went on record opposing President Trump’s ongoing efforts to exclude transgender people from military service, in thirteen friend-of-the-court briefs filed in the United States Court of Appeals for the District of Columbia.
+October 29, 2018: A wide array of former military leaders, veterans’ and civil rights organizations, women’s groups, military scholars and historians, and states go on record opposing President Trump’s ongoing efforts to exclude transgender people from military service, in thirteen friend-of-the-court briefs filed in the United States Court of Appeals for the District of Columbia.

-December 28, 2018: Plaintiffs filed briefs opposing the administration’s request that the U.S. Supreme Court lift the injunctions blocking the ban from taking effect while the cases continue.
+December 24 & 28, 2018: Plaintiffs file briefs opposing the administration’s requests that the U.S. Supreme Court hear cases on the ban prematurely and that the Court lift the injunctions blocking the ban from taking effect while the cases continue.